premAI-io/state-of-open-source-ai/models.md

 #### OpenLLaMA

-Students at UC Berkeley started [OpenLM Research group](https://huggingface.co/openlm-research) through which they trained in collaboration with [Stability AI](https://stability.ai) to release [OpenLLaMA](https://github.com/openlm-research/open_llama) v1, a permissively licensed open source reporduction of Meta AI's LLaMA.
+Students at UC Berkeley started [OpenLM Research group](https://huggingface.co/openlm-research) through which they trained in collaboration with [Stability AI](https://stability.ai) to release [OpenLLaMA](https://github.com/openlm-research/open_llama) v1, a permissively licensed open source reproduction of Meta AI's LLaMA.
 They released a series of 3B, 7B and 13B models trained on [different mix of datasets](https://huggingface.co/openlm-research).
 And the weights released can serve as drop in replacement of LLaMA.

 ##### Uniqueness